Lesson 36: Advanced Articulation Techniques

 Apply: a Baroque allegro passage

-The opening of a Telemann sonata movement, ornamented with paired articulation throughout.
-The same notes played with modern even-tongued toos sound stilted; with too-ru, they dance.
+The same notes with even-tongued toos sound stilted; with too-ru, they dance.

 Now play these